How to Prepare for the NCLEX: 8 Tips for Success

 How Is the NCLEX Scored?

 Unlike most exams, you do not receive a numerical score for your efforts.
-Instead the NCLEX is pass or fail.
+Instead, the NCLEX results are pass or fail.
 Various factors influence whether your efforts will be scored above or below the passing standard:

 - Difficulty level of answered questions